Depression

 For mild teenage depression, psychotherapy is often tried as an initial treatment.
 Psychotherapy, or "talk" therapy, may help to determine the severity and persistence of the depression and whether antidepressant medications may be needed.

-"Cognitive behavioral therapy" and "interpersonal therapy" are two types of psychotherapy that may be used to treat teenage depression.
+"Cognitive behavioral therapy" and "interpersonal therapy" are two types of psychotherapy that may be used to treat depression.
 Cognitive behavioral therapy helps a teenager learn new ways of thinking and behaving, while interpersonal therapy helps the teenager understand and work through troubled personal relationships.

 In previous studies, teenagers who received cognitive behavioral therapy had lower rates of depression, less self-reported depression, improvement in cognition, and increased activity levels.